Mobile App Reliability Engineering: Beyond “It Works on My Device”

 Android Studio virtual device configuration screen showing multiple foldable, rollable, and phone device profiles used for device fragmentation testing across different screen sizes and resolutions.

 Your staging environment has a stable connection.
-Your users do not.
+Your users don't.

 Condition Characteristics Common Scenarios